Planning Your Project Schedule

 If you’re contemplating an addition or exterior alteration, it’s ideal to start planning your project early, but that’s not a hard-and-fast requirement.Starting early will give your (and us) time to develop the design and drawings on a more relaxed schedule, submit your project for Planning Department approval, and negotiate a contract with a contractor.

-If it’s getting to be spring alreay, don’t despair!
-Depending on your project and your jurisdiction you still might be able to start construction the same summer with no adverse consequences.
-It’s likely you’ll start construction in June / July instead of April / May, but contractors can start even into August and still make many additions and exterior alterations fully water-tight before the rainy season.
+If it’s almost spring, don’t despair!
+Depending on your project and your jurisdiction you still might be able to start construction later the same year with no adverse consequences.
+Contractors can start work about half-way into August and still make many additions and exterior alterations fully water-tight before the rainy season.
+Starting later than that may be appropriate for some projects, for instance mostly interior projects.

 If it’s June already… let’s just say we’ve worked quickly and efficiently to squeeze in major addition / remodel projects in the past!
+Up through March of 2020 the market has been so impacted that quick design processes and quick construction starts have been rare, but in the time of COVID-19 we may see a change in schedules.
 Please contact us to discuss this possibility.
 If it’s already August, then you’re ready to start planning for the following year.

 For clients with new houses or net-zero energy modern houses in mind, you should plan about one year (on average) for all the design, planning, approvals, and contract negotiations.
-Therefore, starting in the summer or earlier in the year is ideal.
+Therefore, starting in the spring or very early summer is preferred.

 When Should You Start Building Your Project?